 The Hard Times Jar by Ethel Footman Smothers, illustrated by John Holyfield.
 Emma’s parents are migrant workers and money is always scarce.
 Emma helps unpack their meagre belongings in their new house near the apple orchard where the family will help pick fruit.
 When she unpacks her mama’s “hard times jar,” Emma gets an idea of how she might earn money for her greatest wish—to own a store-bought book.
 When her mother insists she go to school instead of working, Emma is disappointed.
 However, it turns out school is the key to her dreams.

 Each Kindness by Jacqueline Woodson, illustrated by E.B.
 Lewis.
 New girl, Maya, finds herself alone at school.
 Her obvious poverty sets her apart and the other children reject her overtures of friendship.
 Another girl, Chloe, narrates the action and the way the other children reject Maya, including her own admission, “She’s not my friend.”
 One day, their teacher drops a stone into a bowl of water to demonstrate how powerful the ripples from a single act of kindness can be.
 “Even small things count,” she says.
-Chloe decides that the next day she will be kind to Maya, but Maya never returns to school and Chloe doesn’t get her chance.
+Chloe decides that the next day she will be kind to Maya, but Maya never returns to school and Chloe regrets that she never grabbed her chance to do the right thing..
 This book could so easily sink into the depressing and didactic, but Woodson’s beautiful text elevates the story into a moving reminder to show kindness every chance we get.

 Something Beautiful by Sharon Dennis Wyeth, illustrated by Chris K. Soentpiet.
 In a poor city neighborhood a teacher’s word on a blackboard inspires a girl to look for something beautiful in her surroundings, despite the run-down sidewalks and litter out the window.
 Her search lets her find happiness and beauty in gestures from the friendly gestures of others.
 In the end, the girl’s mother lovingly tells her that she is “something beautiful.”
 While the backdrop of the story is clearly an economically-depressed neighborhood, the message is not about the poverty but about the girl’s ability to find hope and optimism.